Redcart/helda/README.md

 Getting help
 ------------

-If you encounter a clear bug, please file a minimal reproducible example on [issues section](https://github.com/Redcart/helda/issues) of the repository.
+If you encounter a clear bug, please file a minimal reproducible example on the [issues section](https://github.com/Redcart/helda/issues) of the repository.

 Author
 ------